 Materials

-The used monomers are methyl methacrylate (MMA, Acros Organics, 99%, stabilized) and butyl acrylate (BuA, Acros Organics, 99+%, stabilized).
-The initiator was potassium persulfate (KPS, Acros Organics, 99+%).
+The monomers used in this study are methyl methacrylate (MMA, Acros Organics, 99%, stabilized) and butyl acrylate (BuA, Acros Organics, 99+%, stabilized).
+The initiator is potassium persulfate (KPS, Acros Organics, 99+%).
 The monomers and initiator were stored in a fridge until used.
 Sodium dodecyl sulfate (SDS, Fisher Chemical) was used as ionic surfactant.
-Deionized water of 18 M cm resistivity was used throughout the work.
+Deionized water with an 18 M cm resistivity was used throughout the work.

 Seeded semi-continuous polymerization experiments

-A 1 L reactor was used with mechanical stirring at 300 rpm using a three blades Bohlender propeller.
+A 1 L reactor was used with mechanical stirring at 300 rpm using a three blade Bohlender propeller.
 The standard seeded experiments protocol consisted in using a diluted latex, previously produced in ab initio or seeded experiments under similar conditions, for which the particle size, SDS content and solids content are known.
 The diluted latex was degassed using nitrogen for 30 min under stirring and heated to 70 °C using a thermostated bath.
 200 g of a MMA/BuA mixture, with 70 % wt of MMA and 30 % wt of BA, was then put on a balance and semi-continuous monomer addition was started at a flow rate of 0.02 g/s.
 Simultaneously, 1.6 g of KPS was dissolved in the reaction medium to initiate the reaction.
 At the beginning of the reaction, the nitrogen gas flow was moved to the top of the reactor, to maintain saturation of the gaseous atmosphere with nitrogen.
 Temperature measurements in the reactor and the jacket were measured and a controller allowed maintaining the reactor temperature at 70°C. Also, the mass of monomer on the balance was measured to ensure constant monomer flow rate at 0.02 g/s by an automatic control of the pump.
 Samples were collected at specific time intervals to measure the solids content (i.e. mass fraction of solid) using a thermobalance (Mettler Toledo LJ16); with the mass of surfactant and initiator subtracted from the solid content to calculate the mass fraction of polymer.
-The particles size distribution was measured using dynamic light scattering (DLS, Malvern Nano ZS®).
+The particle size distribution was measured using dynamic light scattering (DLS, Malvern Nano ZS®).

 Design of experiments

 A design of experiments was done to vary the particle size of the latex over a wide range of industrial interest.
 At the same time, tests were carried out to decorrelate variations in the size from variations in the solids content.
 Indeed, in emulsion polymerization the increase in the particle size is correlated with an increase in the solids content as the polymer production increases with the volume of the particles, once the nucleation process is finished (and the number of particles remains almost constant).
 Therefore, carrying out only ab initio experiments may not have allowed proper decoupling between these variables which may lead to big errors when developing predictive models based on spectroscopy.
 By carrying out seeded experiments, it is possible to start the reaction with any solids contend and any particle size.
-Such design of experimental should allow the model to predict the particle size independently of the solids content and progress of the reaction.
+Such a choice of experiments should allow the model to predict the particle size independently of the solids content and progress of the reaction.